How to add padding in Flutter

 • padding: specifies the type of padding you want around your widget.

-There are a couple of different ways through which you can specify the type of padding you want around your widget.
+There are a couple of different ways you can specify the type of padding you want around your widget.
 However, we will discuss the two most common functions that are used for wrapping widgets with padding.

 The EdgeInsets.all function is specified in the padding attribute of the widget.
 It takes a single input parameter from the user and adds padding equal to the input parameter on all sides of the wrapped widget around which you want padding.